Statistical properties of zeta functions' zeros: Zeta functions of dynamical systems

-If the graph is $q+1$ regular, that is, if every vertex has degree $q+1,$ then there is a pole of the zeta at $u=1/q$.
-Moreover, every non-real pole of the zeta lies on the circle with radius $1/\sqrt{q}.$ The Riemann hypothesis for regular graphs says that all non-trivial poles are on this circle.
-This is not always true, and a useful criterion is as follows.
-Let the second largest in magnitude eigenvalue of $A_{G}$ be denoted $\lambda _{1}.$ Then the Riemann hypothesis holds if and only if $\left\vert \lambda _{1}\right\vert \leq 2\sqrt{q}.$ The graphs that satisfy this condition are often called Ramanujan following a paper by Lubotsky, Phillips, and Sarnak \cite{lubotzky_phillips_sarnak88}, which constructed an infinite family of such graphs.
+There are two trivial poles at $1$ and $1/q$ corresponding to the largest eigenvalue $\lambda=d+1.$ The Riemann hypothesis for regular graphs says that all non-trivial poles are on this circle.
+This is not always true, and it holds if and only if $\vert\lambda_{1}\vert\leq2\sqrt{q},$ $\ $where $\lambda_{1}$ is the second largest in magnitude eigenvalue of $ A_{G}$.
+The graphs that satisfy this condition are often called Ramanujan graphs following a paper by Lubotsky, Phillips, and Sarnak \cite {lubotzky_phillips_sarnak88}, which constructed an infinite family of such graphs by using the Ramanujan conjecture from the theory of modular forms.

-Note that $2\sqrt{q}$ is critical in the sense that for every $\varepsilon >0,$ there exists a constant $C$ such that for all $(q+1)$-regular graphs with $n$ vertices there is at least $Cn$ eigenvalues in the interval $\left[ 2\sqrt{q}-\varepsilon ,q+1\right] .$ On the other hand, a random regular graph is approximately Ramanujan with high probability.
-That is, for arbitrary $\varepsilon >0,$ the probability that $\left| \lambda _{1}\right| \geq 2\sqrt{q}+\varepsilon $ becomes arbitrarily small as the size of the graph grows.
-This fact is known as the Alon conjecture and it was recently proved by J. Friedman in Friedman (2008).
-However, the distribution properties of the largest eigenvalue are still unknown.
+A random regular graph is approximately Ramanujan with high probability.
+This means that for arbitrary $\varepsilon>0,$ the probability that $ \vert\lambda_{1}\vert\geq2\sqrt{q}+\varepsilon$ becomes arbitrarily small as the size of the graph grows.
+(This is known as Alon's conjecture, and was proved in a lengthy paper by Friedman \cite {friedman08} ).
+The distribution properties of the largest eigenvalue are still unknown.
+It is also unknown what proportion of the eigenvalues exceed the threshold $2 \sqrt{q}.$

 In his Ph.D. thesis \cite{newland05}, Derek Newland studied spacings of eigenvalues of random regular graphs and spacings of the Ihara zeta zeros and found numerically that they resemble spacings in the Gaussian Orthogonal Ensemble.
 See also an earlier paper by Jacobson, Miller, Rivin and Rudnick \cite{jmrr99}.